-1.2 Other
+2.2.
+Other

-In order to account for different column averaging kernels, all retrieval results are adjusted to a common a priori, namely the simple empirical CO2 model SECM of Reuter et al. (2012) or the model based CH4 climatology adjusted for the annual growth SC4C.
+In order to account for different column averaging kernels, all retrieval results are adjusted to a common a priori, namely the latest update (2018) of the Simple Empirical CO2 Model (SECM, see below) of Reuter et al. (2012) or the latest version (2018) of a model based CH4 climatology adjusted for the annual growth called SC4C (see below).